vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **5-98.** A few years ago, the status of the Ogi, Hasuike, and Kashima lords became high enough to be awarded prestigious duties by the shogunate.[^335] They were also expected to present the government with gifts, as was the custom for lords, of the same level as the main family.[^336] At that time Prince Tsunashige had still not succeeded the clan headship and was living in Edo.
 He complained to his father, Lord Mitsushige, upon hearing of the situation, saying that the hierarchical relationship between the main family and branch families would be jeopardized.
 Lord Mitsushige warned the three branch lords, but they refused to comply.
 The problem worsened, creating discord between the main family and the three branches.
 The chief retainers discussed the issue day and night, but were unable to find a solution.

+[^335]: Records indicate that the third lord of the Ogi sub-domain, Nabeshima Mototake, was appointed as *gochisō-yaku*, or the official tasked with entertaining important visitors to Edo Castle, in 1692.
+This date is at odds with what is recorded in this section of *Hagakure*.

+[^336]: See Book 1-101.

 Nakano Shōgen[^337] appeared before Lord Mitsushige, saying: “In spite of our deliberations we cannot agree on an adequate settlement.
 I have given it considerable thought, as antagonism between the main family and branch families constitutes a clan emergency.
 I have formed some opinions and would like to offer them to you.

+[^337]: See Book 2-129.

 “You show me great munificence by taking me into your service and even allotting stipends for each of my children, which is much more than I could ever ask for.
 This bespeaks your paternal affection for us.
 When considered in this light, I have come to realize the state of affairs surrounding our three branch families is different from the three \[Tokugawa\] families of Owari, Kii, and Mito, or the allotment of fiefs in other domains.
 As it is Lord Katsushige’s offspring who serve the government, you should always regard them as your children, and cherish them as your treasures, as you do Lord Shinshū \(Tsunashige\).
 The better they conduct their duties for the government, the more it should gratify His Lordship.
 The fact that the three lords are fulfilling their obligations well does not harm the clan in any way.
 On the contrary, it brings us prestige.